TruebitProtocol/truebit-eth/README.md

 To view a list of connected addresses inside the `geth console`, type `personal.listWallets` at the Geth command line.

-# Solve, and verify tasks
+# Solve and verify tasks

 We are now ready to run Truebit Solver and Verifier nodes.
 Use an ["open terminal window"](Open-terminal-window) incantation to connect to your Docker container in a terminal window separate from Geth.
 Then start Truebit OS!
 ```